 Generally, though, the socio-economic conditions of the Vicerealm continued to deteriorate throughout the entire first fifty years of the century and not until the brief but popular reign of Antonio Alvarez de Toledo (1622-29) were any serious attempts made to resolve the commercial and monetary crisis of the vicerealm.
 The task was taken over by his successor, the Duke of Alcalà, who attempted to solve the perennial problem of grain supplies and storage for the city.
 His moves were popular but failed to halt a series of bad harvests and grim famine.

-general condition of the city failed to improve as,
+viceroy, the general condition of the city failed to

-in addition to the various natural disasters that
+improve as, in addition to the various natural disasters

-the Vicerealm in respect to its role as a military
+Vicerealm in respect to its role as a military base.
+In

-base.
-In 1646, to govern a population already pushed
+1646, to govern a population already pushed to its

-to its limits, there arrived the Duke of Arcos, who,
+limits, there arrived the Duke of Arcos, who, soon

-soon finding himself under pressure to send one
+finding himself under pressure to send one million

-million ducats back to the coffers in Spain, imposed
+ducats back to the coffers in Spain, imposed a tax on

-a tax on the sale of fruit and, in doing so, wafted
+the sale of fruit and, in doing so, wafted into flame

-into flame the revolt that had been smouldering for
+the revolt that had been smouldering for years.